holepunchto/boot-drive/README.md

 ```

 `cwd` is the working directory for `prebuilds/` (default: `.`).\
-`absolutePrebuilds` will make use of `cwd` for prebuilds path on the stringified output.\
+`absolutePrebuilds` will make use of `cwd` for the prebuilds path, included on the stringified output.\
 `dependencies` is used in `warmup()`, you can share linker deps between boots.\
 `additionalBuiltins` is for adding modules to be imported by Node's native `require`.